Chart Color Schemes

 Singleton Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Singleton Surrounds' dwelling structure in its latest Census evaluation showed 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
-Home ownership within Singleton Surrounds stood at 41.0%, with mortgaged dwellings at 40.5% and rented ones at 18.5%.
-The median monthly mortgage repayment was $2,167, surpassing Non-Metro NSW's average of $1,733.
-Meanwhile, the median weekly rent figure in Singleton Surrounds was $360, compared to Non-Metro NSW's $340.
-Nationally, mortgage repayments were significantly higher at $2,167 than the Australian average of $1,863, while rents were lower at $360 compared to the national figure of $375.
+Singleton Surrounds' dwelling structure, as per the latest Census evaluation, consisted of 98.9% houses and 1.1% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in Singleton Surrounds was recorded at 41.0%, with the remaining dwellings either mortgaged (40.5%) or rented (18.5%).
+The median monthly mortgage repayment in the area was $2,167, surpassing Non-Metro NSW's average of $1,733.
+Meanwhile, the median weekly rent figure stood at $360, compared to Non-Metro NSW's $340.
+Nationally, Singleton Surrounds' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing